HOW TO APPLY

 Equal opportunity admission to the Summer Program is open to International students, on a highly competitive basis.
 Participants will be selected on the basis of academic achievement, average score in exams, graduation score if applicable, and suitability for the program, as indicated in a personal statement.

+Students from underrepresented groups are encouraged to apply.
+Successful candidates are expected to respect and value individual differences.
 Some merit-based scholarships are available, supported by the Swiss Institute of Particle Physics (CHIPP) and the Swiss Academy of Sciences (SCNAT).

 Score requirements